Ways of Giving

 We are pleased to announce the formation of the Ethel Walker Heritage Society, which honors those who have made planned gifts to the School.
 The Ethel Walker Heritage Society is a critical element in the continued growth of the School as it prepares to enter its second century, since planned gifts will be designated for the School’s endowment unless the donor has a specific, alternative designation.
 As other schools have seen, endowment provides critical income for the financial stability and growth of the institution.
 These donors will be recognized in publications as members of the society and at annual events, which are being planned.

-Many donors consider their gift to The Ethel Walker School through Annual Giving or The Ethel Walker School Capital Campaign, to be their most important philanthropic activity.
+Many donors consider their gift to The Ethel Walker School through the Fund for Walker's or Centennial Campaign to be their most important philanthropic activity.
 Often, they wish to make a total gift that is larger than they can pay immediately.